 Receipts relating to

-4. Scrap Sales or Other income which is ancillary to primary business operations
+- Scrap Sales or Other income that is ancillary to primary business operations

-There will be an inflow of funds into business for depositing the Cheque.
-So, the bank balance will increase.
-As such, we need to consider Bank GL for all the Cheque related transactions (either issue or receipts).
+Depositing Cheques results in an inflow of funds into the business.
+Thus, the bank balance will increase.
+As such, we need to consider Bank GL for all cheque-related transactions (either issues or receipts).

-Every journal entry will have an equal amount of debit and credits.
-So, there shall be at-least 2 GL accounts to record a transaction.
+Every journal entry will have an equal amount of debit and credit.
+So, there shall be at least 2 GL accounts to record a transaction.

 Cheque received journal entry